Maha7806/EBPL/README.md

-III# EBPL
-A EBPL project about building a smart dashboard for structural health monitoring
 # 🏢 Smart Building Health Dashboard with Simulated Sensors

 This project is a **real-time structural health monitoring dashboard** for buildings, using **simulated sensor data**.
 It helps visualize and track key metrics like vibration, temperature, strain, and humidity — all without requiring physical sensors.